-You can settle the bill via various banking channels (using online banking services, via SEPA direct debit – standing order, etc.) or at a selected place for the physical payment of bills.
-We suggest you arrange carefree payment via a standing order on the Moj GEN-I portal.
+You can settle all your liabilities in the usual way, i.e. via various banking channels (using online banking services, via SEPA direct debit – standing order, etc.) or at a selected place for the physical payment of bills.
+We suggest you arrange carefree payment via a standing order with a single click on the Moj GEN-I portal.

 If you are unable to use the portal, payment via a standing order can also be arranged by sending us a completed and signed form for establishing a standing order (SEPA) via our e-mail address firstname.lastname@example.org

 We will arrange a standing order at your bank on your behalf.

 As a supplier, GEN-I can only impact the price of natural gas, while other items on the bill are determined under the law by the Slovenian government and the Energy Agency.
 These items are the same for all suppliers:

 - fee for distribution (lump sum, consumption) and measurements;

 - the CHP and RES contribution (pursuant to Article 377 of the EZ-1);